SaboorSohaib/Animals-Database/README.md

 In order to run this project you need:
  - Laptop/Desktop.
  - Internet.
- - Node.
+ - PostgreSQL.
  - Vs Code.
 ### Setup

 Clone this repository to your desired folder:
- - mkdir my-folder
+ - mkdir my-db
- - cd my-folder
+ - cd my-db
  - git clone [(git@github.com:SaboorSohaib/Animals-Database.git)]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>